samtron1412/docs/vs.md

 	+ byobu is a configuration platform build on top of GNU Screen and tmux.
 So GNU Screen and tmux are backend of byobu.

 [1]: http://superuser.com/questions/423310/byobu-vs-gnu-screen-vs-tmux-usefulness-and-transferability-of-skills "Byobu vs. GNU Screen vs. tmux -- usefulness and tranferability of skills"

+# directory vs folder

+- `folder`: is referring to a container of files, folders.
+It is a logical term.
+Using it to refer a place to store things.
+For example, Packages folder.
+- `directory`: refers to the way a structured list of document files and folders is stored on the computer.
+Using it when you see an absolute path.
+For example, `/usr/bin/` directory.